 The Pros & Cons of Tankless Water Heaters

 Compared to traditional units, tankless water heaters are generally far more efficient.
-That may make you rethink your decision and opt to buy this more modern model.
+That may make you rethink your decision and buy this more modern model.
 But wait!
 There is a lot to consider when comparing tankless units to traditional ones:

 - Pro: Tankless models give you on-demand water.

 Con: Most units can only dispense about 3.5 gallons of hot water per minute.

 - Pro: Tankless water heaters never run dry.